-Reducing stress in challenging timesHow to combat stress and find inner calm by Dr Rosy Daniel
+Reducing stress in challenging timesTen steps to reduce stress and find inner calm by Dr Rosy Daniel

 06 May 2022

 Dr Rosy Daniel, Weleda's Integrative Health Consultant, explains what causes stress and shares useful ways to combat its effects and find inner calm.

 We are living through times of great uncertainty and change - over 85% of us say that we feel uncomfortably stressed in both home and work life.
 Add to that the challenges of post-pandemic life, and it has become more important than ever to commit to making self-care a top priority.
 We need to build in new healthy habits that will increase our resilience and take us to higher levels of fitness and wellbeing.

 To reduce stress, distress and anxiety the keys are:

 - To eliminate as many sources of stress as we can, whether outer stressful circumstances or inner self-stressing tendencies.

 - Get into a daily practice of aerobic outdoor exercise, yoga, relaxation and meditation.

 - Bring calming oils and remedies into our daily routines.